- Entertainment and Media»

 Steven Spielberg (1946 - )

 He made his first blockbuster, Jaws, at the tender age of 28.
 Jaws was scary and entertaining at the same time.
-It made audiences trembling with excitement and cold-sweating with anxiety in their seats.
-Most importantly, the movie makes people curious about sharks till the present day.
+It made audiences trembling with excitement, cold sweats, and suffocating anxiety in their seats.
+Most importantly, the movie makes people curious and knowledgeable about sharks till the present day.
 After Jaws, he followed with ET, Jurassic Park, and Schindler’s List.
 The 4 films were immensely successful and grossed for a total of $2.46 billion.
 His movies explored human emotions and characters, manufactured incredible human adventures, and always left indelible images in the audiences psyche.
 After more than 40 years, he is still actively involved in movie making and turning out gems every now and then.

 Chang Cheh (1923 – 2002)